 - Scratch Wireless offers a free plan that is hard to wrap your mind around.
 You buy a Motorola Photon Q for $269.
 It is a dated midrange Android.
 You have unlimited everything anywhere there is wi-fi, and get unlimited free texting everywhere including on cellular.
 If you want talk and data on the go, you can pay a daily or monthly fee.
 Scratch is counting on the fact that most of the time we are somewhere where there is free wi-fi.

-There will be many more new innovators in 2014.
+There will be many more new innovators to come.
 Look around and take your time before you choose.
 And NEVER sign a 2-year contract again!